andrewmartin/releasewave-react/README.md

 ### Hotfixes

-- [ ] Add 'Twitter', 'Website', and 'Wikipedia' as link options for artists
+- [ x ] Add 'Twitter', 'Website', and 'Wikipedia' as link options for artists